 California prosecutors are unlikely to drop domestic violence charges even if an alleged victim recants his or her testimony before trial.
 Instead, the State is likely to persist in its prosecution, with the help of unique evidentiary rules that apply to domestic violence cases.
-If you have been charged with a domestic violence offense in California, it helps to understand the unique political history that influenced the development of this area of criminal law.
+If you have been charged with a domestic violence offense in California like penal code 273.5 pc, it helps to understand the unique political history that influenced the development of this area of criminal law.

 Current Domestic Violence Prosecutions

 Police officers in California now receive training on the state’s domestic violence laws.
 They are required to report all instances of domestic violence involving physical acts, and they are officially encouraged to make arrests in cases involving domestic violence allegations.
 Once charged, domestic violence cases are often assigned to special units within the district attorney’s office with prosecutors who are specially trained to handle these cases.

 Unlike many criminal cases, domestic violence charges are “vertically prosecuted” within these specialized units.
 This means that the same prosecutor tends to handle the case throughout the process, from intake to sentencing.
 The purpose of vertical prosecution is to allow the prosecutor to develop a relationship of trust with the alleged victim.

 However, despite these enhanced prosecutorial methods, domestic violence cases remain very difficult cases for prosecutors.
 Frequently, these charges arise from heated, emotional encounters involving mutually combative intimate partners, and it can be difficult to discern the truth from the he said/ she said accusations that result.